fengjixuchui/Injector-full/README.md

 # undetected as of 28/05/2022

+# works on AMD + Intel Cpus
+- can only inject into x64 process

 # how to use this injector ?
 - 1 place the exe and your dll in the same folder anywhere on your pc